At Grace Cathedral: Legacy

 Guaraldi's jazz-infused performance at Grace Cathedral was considered groundbreaking for its time, being the first instance that a mainstream jazz musician was heard during an American church service.

 Several parishes across the United States celebrated the 50th anniversary of the event in 2015.
 Sacramento, California-based pianist Jim Martinez and his quartet recreated the jazz mass in its entirety at Grace Cathedral on August 15, 2015.
 The Fair Oaks Presbyterian Church Choir as well as several surviving members of the original St. Paul's Church of San Rafael choir who performed alongside Guaraldi in 1965 performed with Martinez for the event.

-The First Presbyterian Church of Clarks Summit in Clarks Summit, Pennsylvania, under the direction of Rev. Bill Carter, also honored the performance on September 6, 2015.
-Carter performed Guaraldi's keyboard parts with vocal support from members of the First Presbyterian adult choir.
-The tribute performance marked the first time that Guaraldi's jazz mass was presented in its entirety on the East coast.
+The First Presbyterian Church of Clarks Summit, Pennsylvania, led by Rev. Bill Carter, presented a full performance of Guaraldi's Jazz Mass on September 6, 2015, marking its first complete presentation on the East Coast.
+Carter performed the keyboard parts, joined by the church's adult choir.
+A second performance was held on August 31, 2025, to mark the Mass's 60th anniversary.
+Prior to the event, Carter and Guaraldi biographer Derrick Bang appeared on ArtScene, a program from NPR/PBS affiliate WVIA, to discuss the Mass's lasting influence on both jazz and liturgical music.